Learn about Social Enterprise Day

 Social entrepreneurs are not content just to give a fish or teach how to fish.
 They will not rest until they have revolutionized the fishing industry.Bill Drayton

 What exactly is a social enterprise?
 Well, it’s an organization that works to improve the lives of people and the environment, utilizing strategies usually reserved for commercial endeavors.
 Sometimes they’re for-profit, sometimes they’re not, and there are as many variations in their structure as there are types of business.
-Social Enterprise Day celebrates companies that work to service the community and its needs by providing goods and services to the less fortunate people in the world.
+Social Enterprise Day celebrates companies that work to serve the community and its needs by providing goods and services to the less fortunate people in the world.

 History of Social Enterprise Day